sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

         .create()
 ```

-Using `generate` method it is possible to provide, own generate algorithm, for example number from range 1-50:
+We can define a custom generate algorithm using `generate` method.
+For instance a number in the range of 1-50:

 ```groovy
 def generatedValue = Instancio.of(Item.class)